ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/cloud.md

 You can build an image for a different architecture using the cloud builder.

-Replace `username` with your Docker ID in the commands as needed.
+Replace `username` with your Docker ID or Organization in the commands as needed.

 For example: